 Top Tech Tools for Optimizing Customer Engagement

-Guest post by Sara, The Digital Diva.
+Guest post by Sara, Co-founder of Enlightened Digital.
 Sara is an experienced tech expert who established her first blog, Ms. Digital Diva last year to share her passion with others around the web.
 After 15 years in the industry, her goal is to bring information on all technology to the masses.
 Her philosophy is to create each article so that anyone can understand the content, whether they are a consumer or technology expert.

 Today’s consumers have a unique position in today’s marketplace.
 They’ve made it clear their interest in a brand comes not simply from the products or services they offer, but also from the personal connection built with the brand.
 Gone are the days where companies can remain successful with a simple editorial ad and a quality offering.
 To win over today’s consumers, companies must actually engage their prospects and customers outside the office walls.
 Fortunately, with these new demands also come with great rewards.
 According to customer experience advocate and software company CEO Mark Hurd, “86 percent of today’s consumers are willing to spend more on a better customer experience.”
 Technology is playing a big role in this transition and adopting new trends can make a world of difference when it comes down to optimizing your engagement.

 We’ve broken down what it means to engage customers in 2018 and how technology can help you do it.